tinode/chat/docs/API.md

 _CURRENTLY UNSUPPORTED_ When a new user registers with tags matching the given query, the `fnd` topic will receive `{pres}` notification for the new user.

 [Plugins](../pbx) support `Find` service which can be used to replace default search with a custom one.

+Internally the `fnd` topics are not persisted separately from the users.
+The `fnd` topics don't exist in the `topics` table or collection, they are created in memory from the `users` database record.

 #### Query Language